muratk3n/thirdwave/en/README.md

 ---

+The new 3W tech disturbs 2W institutions, so pols need to take extra care to cut off this useless flow.
+Not saying ban, but ignoring will help.
+Less people inclusion in decisions.
+Listen to grievane not their moronic solutions.

+---

 Toffler's comment on California's recall election: "a campaign that attracted 135 candidates for [Davis'] replacement, including a porn publisher, a retired meatpacker, a sumo wrestler, a used-car salesman